Soviet people: Researchers' assessments

 Assessments of the success of the creation of the new community are divergent.
 On the one hand, the ethnologist V. A. Tishkov and other historians believe that "for all the socio-political deformities, the Soviet people represented a civil nation."
 The philosopher and sociologist B. A. Grushin noted that sociology in the USSR "recorded a unique historical type of society that had already gone into oblivion".
 At the same time, according to the sociologist T.N.
 Zaslavskaya, it "did not solve the main task associated with the typological identification of Soviet society".

-In an interview with Euronews in 2011, Russian President Dmitry Medvedev recalled the use of the term "Soviet people" as a "single community" in the Soviet Union but added that "these constructions were largely theoretical".
+Some historians evaluating the Soviet Union as a colonial empire (Soviet empire), applied the "prison of nations" idea to the USSR.
+Thomas Winderl wrote: "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."

-Russian researchers have also paid attention to the topic of the formation and functioning of the consciousness of the Soviet people.
+In an interview with Euronews in 2011, Russian President Dmitry Medvedev recalled the use of the term "Soviet people" as a "unified community" in the Soviet Union but added that "these constructions were largely theoretical".

 Post-Soviet Russia

-In contrast to Soviet national identity politics, which declared the Soviet people as an international and supranational community, the post-Soviet Russian Constitution speaks of a "multinational people of the Russian Federation".
-From the outset, the idea of the Russian nation as a community of all Russian citizens has met with opposition.
+In contrast to Soviet national identity politics, which declared the Soviet people as a supranational community, the post-Soviet Russian Constitution speaks of a "multinational people of the Russian Federation".
+From the outset, the idea of the "Russian nation" as a community of all Russian citizens has met with opposition.

-In 2010, the then President of Russia Dmitry Medvedev pointed out the lack of an all-Russian unifying idea as a problem during a discussion in the State Council and proposed "all-Russian patriotism" as a replacement for the idea of "the Soviet people".
+In December 2010, Russian President Dmitry Medvedev pointed out the lack of an all-Russian unifying idea as a problem during a discussion in the State Council and proposed multiethnic patriotism as a replacement for the idea of "the Soviet people".